-Help with rent in Georgia.
+Get help with rent in Georgia.

 Find GA rental assistance from charities or government programs

-- Homeless prevention and rapid rehousing is coordinated by the state of Georgia, federal government and non-profits.
-There is financial aid programs for single moms (which can help them pay rent or utility bills), rehousing for the homeless, government grants for rent and cash aid from the state, all for helping with permanent housing.
+Homeless prevention and rapid rehousing is coordinated by the state of Georgia as well as the federal government in partnership with local non-profits.
+There is financial assistance programs for single moms (which can help them pay rent or utility bills in a crisis), rehousing for the homeless, government grants for back rent and cash aid from the state.
+All funds will be used to help with permanent housing.
 More on Georgia homeless prevention and rehousing.

 Local city and county rental assistance programs in Georgia